Le Déjeuner sur l'herbe: Interactions of the figures

 What many critics find shocking about this painting is the interaction, or lack thereof, between the three main subjects in the foreground and the woman bathing in the background.
 There are many contrasting qualities to the painting that juxtapose and distance the female nude from the other two male subjects.
 For example, the feminine versus the masculine, the naked versus the clothed, and the white color palette versus the dark color palette creates a clear social difference between the men and the woman.
 Additionally, some viewers are intrigued by the questions raised by the gaze of the nude woman.
 It is indeterminable whether she is challenging or accepting the viewer, looking past the viewer, engaging the viewer, or even looking at the viewer at all.
 This encounter identifies the gaze as a figure of the painting itself, as well as the figure object of the woman's gaze.

 Inspirations

 As with the later Olympia (1863) and other works, Manet's composition reveals his study of the old masters, as the disposition of the main figures is derived from Marcantonio Raimondi's engraving The Judgment of Paris (c.
 1515) after a drawing by Raphael.
 Raphael was an artist revered by the conservative members of the Académie des Beaux-Arts and his paintings were part of the teaching programme at the École des Beaux-Arts, where copies of fifty-two images from his most celebrated frescoes were permanently on display.
 Le Bain (an early title for Le Déjeuner sur l'herbe) was therefore, in many ways, a defiant painting.

-Manet was cheekily reworking Raphael, turning a mythological scene from one of the most celebrated engravings of the Renaissance into a tableau of somewhat vulgar Parisian holidaymakers.
+A further, more specifically compositional reference was identified by the art historian Gustav Pauli in 1908: Pauli demonstrated the persistence within the painting of the figural schema of the Judgement of Paris by Raphael, a lost work known through an engraving by Marcantonio Raimondi.
+This model, in turn, ultimately derives from antiquity, in particular from two Roman sarcophagi of the second century AD, preserved respectively at Villa Medici and Villa Doria Pamphilj.
+The poses of the three foreground figures closely correspond to those of the seated figures which, in the ancient reliefs and in the Renaissance engraving, attend the mythological scene.
+This network of citations demonstrates how Manet – the radical innovator – actually operates though a sophisticated reactivation of the classical tradition.
+Such a perspective finds resonance in the brilliant formulation by Aby Warburg, who described the artist as a "faithful steward of tradition", capable of receiving and productively reinvesting the legacy of antiquity, transforming inherited models within a fully modern pictorial language.